MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-22H2.md

 ### Microsoft.Windows.Inventory.Core.AmiTelCacheChecksum

 This event captures basic checksum data about the device inventory items stored in the cache for use in validating data completeness for Microsoft.Windows.Inventory.Core events.
-The fields in this event may change over time, but they will always represent a count of a given object.
+The fields in this event may change over time, but they'll always represent a count of a given object.
 The data collected with this event is used to keep Windows performing properly.

 The following fields are available: